YoussefHawash/MyWebsite/README.md

 # Personal Portfolio Website

 This is the code for my personal portfolio website, designed to showcase my projects, services, and contact information.
 The website includes sections about me, the services I provide, a portfolio of my projects, and achievements.
+## Description

+A personal portfolio website built using Django, showcasing my projects, services, and contact information.
+Features dynamic content, responsive design, visitor counter, and portfolio showcase.
+Deployed on AWS EC2 with media storage on AWS S3.Table of Contents

 ## Table of Contents